oliver-zehentleitner/Taubenschlag/README.md

 [![Patrons](http://img.shields.io/liberapay/patrons/oliver-zehentleitner.svg?logo=liberapay")](https://liberapay.com/oliver-zehentleitner/donate)

 ## What is it
 A Twitter bot that handles oAuth to get authorized by multiple Twitter accounts to retweet on their behalf.

+The bot finds tweets new tweets that match with a predefined [ruleset](https://github.com/oliver-zehentleitner/Taubenschlag/blob/master/conf.d/rt-level-rule-set.cfg_template) and retweets them on behalf the joined users.

 ### Features:
 - Top 10 Leaderboard (most retweets)